LiamRoss/ubc-course-query/D1-contrib-alicelf.md

 ## Final test pass rate: 79% (42 passing, 11 failing, 0 skipped), final coverage rate: Line coverage: 64%
+## NOTE: the bot wasn't running on Sunday night: so these values are probably outdated.
+Please use the most recent ones from the 8am run   instead.
 I contributed the `addDataset ` and ` removeDataset `functions, as well as tests for each.
 I also helped to bug-fix and write/rewrite many of the functions in Liam's work on ` queryResponse `, and created a few tests for ` queryResponse `.

 As I am one to commit very frequently, it slightly difficult to identify key commits where a large chunk of code is added.